benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

  UDP is a stateless protocol that doesn't require a constant connection between the two devices for data to be sent.
 For example, the Three-way handshake does not occur, nor is there any synchronisation between the two devices.

+# Port Forwarding

+If the administrator wanted the website to be accessible to the public (using the Internet), they would have to implement port forwarding.

+t port forwarding opens specific ports (recall how packets work).
+In comparison, firewalls determine if traffic can travel across these ports (even if these ports are open by port forwarding).

+Port forwarding is configured at the router of a network.

+# Firewall

+A firewall is a device within a network responsible for determining what traffic is allowed to enter and exit.

+- Where the traffic is coming from? (has the firewall been told to accept/deny traffic from a specific network?)

+- Where is the traffic going to? (has the firewall been told to accept/deny traffic destined for a specific network?)
+What port is the traffic for? (has the firewall been told to accept/deny traffic destined for port 80 only?)

+- What protocol is the traffic using? (has the firewall been told to accept/deny traffic that is UDP, TCP or both?)

+Firewalls perform packet inspection to determine the answers to these questions.

+## Stateful
+This type of firewall uses the entire information from a connection; rather than inspecting an individual packet, this firewall determines the behaviour of a device based upon the entire connection.

+This firewall type consumes many resources in comparison to stateless firewalls as the decision making is dynamic.
+For example, a firewall could allow the first parts of a TCP handshake that would later fail.

+If a connection from a host is bad, it will block the entire device.

+## Stateless
+This firewall type uses a static set of rules to determine whether or not individual packets are acceptable or not.
+For example, a device sending a bad packet will not necessarily mean that the entire device is then blocked.

+Whilst these firewalls use much fewer resources than alternatives, they are much dumber.
+For example, these firewalls are only effective as the rules that are defined within them.
+If a rule is not exactly matched, it is effectively useless.

+However, these firewalls are great when receiving large amounts of traffic from a set of hosts (such as a Distributed Denial-of-Service attack)

+# VPN

+A Virtual Private Network (or VPN for short) is a technology that allows devices on separate networks to communicate securely by creating a dedicated path between each other over the Internet (known as a tunnel).
+Devices connected within this tunnel form their own private network.

+For example, only devices within the same network (such as within a business) can directly communicate.
+However, a VPN allows two offices to be connected.

+VPN Technology	Description

+PPP
+This technology is used by PPTP (explained below) to allow for authentication and provide encryption of data.
+VPNs work by using a private key and public certificate (similar to SSH).
+A private key & certificate must match for you to connect.

+This technology is not capable of leaving a network by itself (non-routable).

+PPTP
+The Point-to-Point Tunneling Protocol (PPTP) is the technology that allows the data from PPP to travel and leave a network.

+PPTP is very easy to set up and is supported by most devices.
+It is, however, weakly encrypted in comparison to alternatives.

+IPSec
+Internet Protocol Security (IPsec) encrypts data using the existing Internet Protocol (IP) framework.

+IPSec is difficult to set up in comparison to alternatives; however, if successful, it boasts strong encryption and is also supported on many devices.

+# Router

+It's a router's job to connect networks and pass data between them.
+It does this by using routing (hence the name router!).

+Routing is the label given to the process of data travelling across networks.